amitlal123/twitterclone/README.md

 Twitter Clone
 =============
-Project uses jQuery to create a "clone" that mimicks how the Twitter web application functions
+Project uses jQuery to create a "clone" that simulates how the Twitter web application functions